cchitsiang/awesome-stars/topics.md

 - [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.
 - [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - RisingWave: the next-generation streaming database in the cloud.
 - [golobby/orm](https://github.com/golobby/orm) - A lightweight yet powerful, fast, customizable, type-safe object-relational mapper for the Go programming language.
 - [gristlabs/grist-core](https://github.com/gristlabs/grist-core) - Grist is the evolution of spreadsheets.
+The name comes from mushing grid and list together.
+Yes we know it sounds like gristle.
 - [sabinadams/aurora](https://github.com/sabinadams/aurora) - CLI tool that orchestrates prisma files in a way that allows multiple .prisma files with cross-relations
 - [codenotary/immudb](https://github.com/codenotary/immudb) - immudb - immutable database based on zero trust, SQL and Key-Value, tamperproof, data change history
 - [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.